-Notes: This table presents the results from regression analyses examining the correlation between Google search intensity for unemployment-related terms and initial UI claims, controlling for state-time fixed effects, metro area fixed effects, or both.
+Notes: This table presents the results from regression analyses examining the correlation between Google search intensity for unemployment-related terms and initial UI claims, controlling for state-time fixed effects, metro area fixed effects, or both and weighted by population.
 Standard errors, which are in parentheses, are clustered at the state level.

 Sources: Authors’ calculations based on data from Google Trends and from the New York Department of Labor, Pennsylvania Department of Labor & Industry, Texas Workforce Commission, Washington State Employment Security Department, and U.S. Census Bureau from Haver Analytics.

 With our data, we can explore the nature of the correlation between Google search intensity and initial UI claims along both the cross-sectional and time series dimensions.
 To isolate the variation in one of these two dimensions, we include a particular set of fixed effects to control for the variation present in the other.
 For example, the regression coefficient estimate in the first column of table 1 is based off of the cross-sectional variation in our panel of 42 metro areas.
 It controls for state-specific trends over the sample period that might result from differences in implementing lockdown measures (e.g., not all states had nonessential businesses close down at the same time) or in processing UI claims (e.g., the State of Washington’s new website for submitting claims faced many technical challenges initially, which delayed UI benefits for some).